The-Music-Makers/robotic-recorder-player/CAD Files/Fingering Module/README.md

 You will need the following prepared parts (some may require printing) in order to build the Fingering module.

-1) Recorder base frame stand [top](recorder_base_frame_stand_top_slider.stl) and [bottom](recorder_base_frame_stand_bottom.stl).
-This consists of two separate components which will need printing individually.
+1) 1 x 3D printed recorder base frame [bottom](recorder_base_frame_stand_bottom.stl).

+2) 1 x 3D printed recorder base frame stand [top](recorder_base_frame_stand_top_slider.stl).
+This fits to the base frame bottom creating a clamp for the mounting frame.

-2) 2 x off recorder [clamps](recorder_clamp.stl) that will hold the recorder in position during play
+3) 2 x 3D printed recorder [clamps](recorder_clamp.stl) that will hold the recorder in position during play

+4) 1 x 3-D printed [five solenoid container body](one_seater_container_body.stl) (for finger tune hole solenoids)

+5) 1 x 3-D printed [single solenoid container body](one_seater_container_body.stl) (for thumb tune hole solenoid)

+6) 1 x 3D printed [four solenoid container body](four_seater_container_body.stl) (for two double tune hole solenoids)

+7) 6 x 3D printed [finger pads](finger_pads_middle_joint.stl) (one for each of the recorder middle joint five solenoids and one for the single thumb solenoid)

+8) 2 x 3D printed large fingerpads (for larger hole in the double tune hole)

+8) 2 x 3D printed small fingerpads (for smaller hole in the double tune hole)

+9) 2 x 3D printed extension arms (one for each of the large double hole solenoid fingerpads)

-3) A single 350mm x 250mm x 20mm piece of wood (plywood is ideal) used to mount the fingering module components and act as a base frame for the recorder robot.
+10) 1 x 350mm x 250mm x 20mm piece of wood (plywood is ideal) used to mount the fingering module components and act as a base frame for the recorder robot.
 This will be placed in the recorder base frame stand.

 Most printers should be able to print the parts, with all parts being able to fit on a 150mmx140mm build plate.